The Resonance Association

 The Resonance Association is an English dark ambient band formed in 2006, brought together the pairing of Daniel Vincent (lead guitars, keyboards, sequencing) and Dominic Hemy (guitars, theremin, electronics) to create music that combines emotive guitar solos, dense atmospherics and blistering industrial rhythms.
 The band's music falls into a number of different categories including ambient, goth, noise, chill out, dark, krautrock and experimental.

 Failure of the Grand Design

 A mere 18 months after inception, Failure of the Grand Design was the band's first full album release in October 2007 on the famed art-rock indie label Burning Shed.
 Described as "the best and most intense album released in 2007" by music website Cool Noise (where it was also named as "album of the year"); progressive site DPRP concluded that the band had "a unique sound devoid, for the most part, of any similarity to other bands" in its favourable review.

-Famed graphic artist Carl Glover joined the band's creative cabal for the release of Failure of the Grand Design, using Lisa Vincent's photographs and the band's concepts to create the simple, yet truly iconic, sleeve.
-This creative pairing has continued since with Carl inputting his vast experience, expertise and library to help further the cause of The Resonance Association.
+Graphic artist Carl Glover joined the band's creative team for the release of Failure of the Grand Design, using Lisa Vincent's photographs and the band's concepts to create the sleeve.
+This creative pairing continued with Carl contributing to other projects.